BeahIF/flecto-frontend-exercise/README.md

 ## Getting Started

+First, clone this repo and run: npm install

-First, run the development server:
+so, run the development server:

 npm run dev